webqit/oohtml/README.md

 ## Data Binding

-Data binding is the concept of declaratively driving the UI with application-level data.
-It comes as mechanism that sits between the UI and the application itself, ensuring that the relevant parts of the UI are *automatically* updated as application state changes.
+Data binding is the concept of having a mechanism that declaratively drives the UI from application data, ensuring that the relevant parts of the UI are *automatically* updated as application state changes.

 OOHTML makes this possible in just simple conventions - via a new comment-based data-binding syntax `<?{ }?>` and a complementary new `binding` attribute!

 ### Comment-Based Data-Binding

-A web-native, comment-based data-binding syntax `<?{ }?>` which works like regular comment but stay "data-charged":
+Here, we get a comment-based data-binding syntax `<?{ }?>` which works like regular comment but stay "data-charged":

 ```js
 <html>